roytang/blog/content/posts/2009/08/gpt-bangkok-4-1st.md

 In the end white got the nod for the secondary, with black as tertiary splash for 3 kill spells off one swamp.
 I really like [Safe Passage][4] in this format as it helps defend against random [Overrun][5]s.

-Here&'s the list I played:
+Here's the list I played:

 <div class="decklist_wrap">
   <table width="100%" border="1">